AITIS-s-r-o/TestTask/README.md

 ![Splash](./img/splash.jpg)

-There are mentioned just for inspiration of a color scheme, but you are not required to use it in any way.
+They are mentioned here just for an inspiration of a color scheme, but you are not required to use it in any way.